shakes76/PatternAnalysis-2023/recognition/README.md

-# Detect lesions within the ISIC data set with the Mask RCNN
+# Detect lesions within the ISIC data set with the Mask RCNN (topic 3)

 Tasks include: